OpenDataManchester/OSTFD/docs/index.md

     ---

-    Learn the abbreviations and jardon of Open 3P.
+    Learn the abbreviations and jardon of OSTFD.

     [:octicons-arrow-right-24: Glossary](./11_Glossary/11_000_Glossary.md)